ws111994/Guide-to-Notion/docs/task2.md

 ---

-## Creating Archive Page to Store the Completed Tasks
+## Creating an Archive Page to Store the Completed Tasks

-1. Create new page inside your task board.
+**1.** Create new page inside your task board.

-Click on the top of the page and input this follwowing command in your Notion and press **[Return]** .
+Click on the top of the page and input the following command in your Notion and press **[Return]** .

 >```
 > /page
 >```

-Then name the new page "Archive" with icon of your choice.
+**2.** Then name the new page "Archive" with icon of your choice.

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/90341253/161975554-757f2695-f574-4fb2-853e-84ec045796ab.gif)

-This will create Archive page in your task board and you can drag and drop your completed To-Do in it.
+**3.** Drag and drop your completed To-Do into the "Archive" page.

 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/90341253/161976064-308829ce-28e8-401c-929f-73d83f8ba515.gif)